Gravity-Bridge/Gravity-Docs/docs/resources.md

 This document contains a list of block explorers and frontend interfaces for use with Gravity

+## Governance Forum

+Governance proposals should be coordinated using the [Commonwealth](https://commonwealth.im/gravity-bridge) forum.

 ## Blockexplorer

 - [Mintscan Explorer](https://www.mintscan.io/gravity-bridge)